JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```

 ### 3.3 libssh2
-The system-provided version 1.8.0-2.1 does not work with macro not found:
+The system-provided version of libssh2 1.8.0-2.1 does not work with a macro not found compilation error:
 ```LIBSSH2_ERROR_CHANNEL_WINDOW_FULL```

 Had to build from source: